RiyanDai/RiyanDai/README.md

 🌱 Currently, I'm diving deep into the world of mobile development, learning new technologies and frameworks along the way.

+📚 Additionally, I'm currently pursuing my studies at Gunadarma University, where I'm expanding my knowledge and skills in mobile development through coursework and hands-on projects.

 ## Skills

 📱 Proficient in: